thosgood/this-weeks-finds/markdown/101-151/week148.md

 connection W.

 So: what do quantum states in the resulting theory look like?
-I'll describe a basis of states for you\....
+I'll describe a basis of states for you....

 Outside the black hole, they are described by spin networks.
 I've discussed these in ["Week 110"](#week110) and elsewhere, but let me